The word "Ama"

 So, we place large cans, which contain water inside, around the fire before we go diving.
 When we come back to the hut, the water is perfectly warmed and we can use the hot water to put it over our heads while taking off wetsuit.

 It's so nice chatting and taking a rest around fire in winter.
 But in summer, the heat and smoke just kill us.
 We have to make fire even in summer.
-Ama divers believe that fire protect our souls from demon in the sea.
+Ama divers believe that fire protect our souls from demon living in the sea.

 January 21, 2018

 Sometimes, people ask me how long I can hold my breath.

 I think this question indicates people believe Ama have incredible skills of holding their breath as like free-divers.